-It's hard to take all of the jokes about Meg being ugly, fat, and gross (even though Meg is just average-looking), when you realize her (second) voice actress actually looks like Mona Sax, Jackie Burkhart, and Solara
+It's hard to take all of the jokes about Meg being ugly, fat, and gross (even though Meg is just average-looking), when you realize that her (second) voice actress actually looks like Mona Sax, Jackie Burkhart, and Solara.

 Best known for being The Brain, much of Maurice LaMarche's voice work sounds like he's doing an impression of Orson Welles (whom he's DIRECTLY impersonated at least four times), so it's very distinctive whenever it's heard.